How to make adjustable DIY wood drawer dividers to organize your drawers, using only a Dremel for routing and a miter saw.

 Step 1 | Determine General Location and Structure

 It’s my top two drawers that are the most critical because they contain such a variety of items that it was taking too long to find things.
-I was wasting a lot time, not to mention space, because the wood dividers would eliminate some dead space.
+I was wasting a lot of time, not to mention space, because the wood dividers would eliminate some dead space.
 These top two drawers would also contain the items that slide around the most.

 First, I arranged everything per drawer the way I thought best suited my needs.
 Next, I sketched out the divider configuration along with some basic dimensions.
 Items like pencils are so short, the long dividers require horizontal supports, so in addition to vertical, horizontal dividers were kind of mandatory here.